TodePond/TodePondDotCom/wikiblogarden/tadi-web/entry-points/readme.md

 I sold my soul to google.
 They know everything about me, and I'm stuck with them.

 They have a complete monopoly on the web.
 Firefox and safari fall behind more and more every day.
-New browsers are either [wrappers for chrome], or require [monumental effort].
+New browsers are either [wrappers for chrome](https://thebrowser.company/), or require [monumental effort](https://ladybird.dev/).

 > It shouldn't be so hard to escape.